ABTSoftware/SciChart.Wpf.Examples/v5.x/Sandbox/UsefulExamples/Readme.md

 ### Custom Series MVVM Example

-Demonstrates how to create a CustomRenderableSeries using the MVVM API in SciChart WPF Charts
+Demonstrates how to create a CustomRenderableSeries using the MVVM API in SciChart WPF

+### Hit-Test and get Point 3D

+Demonstrates how to use the Hit-Test 3D API to retrieve a Point 3D by mouse click

 ### Hit-Test to Add Annotations on a Chart